How a Lil Jon Concert Scam Unfolded in Fargo

 The sales rep left the studio and one of the contest winners said something that would prove to be a razor-sharp observation.
 “You know, I was on Pollstar the other day and they showed Lil Jon as scheduled to play a show in Omaha today,” she said.
 I immediately found that odd.
 An artist like Lil Jon would not likely play two shows in the same day, in locations as far apart as Fargo and Omaha, at club-size venues, and then fly out to Denver for a show the next day.

-He was just leaving the station about the time the news was breaking, and two very large hip-hop fans who had just been turned away from Playmakers when they showed up to have some drinks before the show, showed up in our parking lot.
+He was just leaving the station about the time the news was breaking, and two very large hip-hop fans who had just been turned away from Playmakers when they showed up for the show, showed up in our parking lot.
 They were very pissed off and they wanted to know how this happened, and they were ready to hold us, hold Rat, responsible.
 He later told me he thought there was a very real chance he was gonna get his ass whooped right there in the parking lot, but he managed to quickly but diplomatically extricate himself from the situation.

 We had egg on our face and we wanted to know as badly as anyone exactly how this had happened, and over the next few days, weeks, and months, the story unfurled.